abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Boolean
 - **Description**:
-  - True: Enforce LIBRI to use `double` data type.
+  - True: Enforce LibRI to use `double` data type.
-  - False: Enforce LIBRI to use `complex` data type.
+  - False: Enforce LibRI to use `complex` data type.
 - **Default**: depends on the [gamma_only](#gamma_only) option
   - True: if gamma_only
   - False: else